csingley/ofxtools/docs/contributing.rst

 class, where every child element maps to a single class attribute.

 For this kind of structure, we instead inherit from ``ofxtools.models.base.List``.
-Subclasses of ``List`` define tag validators in the usual manner for metadata (i.e. unique children, which are accessed as instance attributes), but the sub-aggregates identified by the OFX spec as list members are defined using the ``dataTags`` class attribute and accessed via the Python sequence API.
+Contained aggregates that are allowed to appear more than once are defined with a validator of type ``ListItem``, and accessed via the Python list API.
+Unique children are defined in the usual manner, and accessed as instance attributes.

 Here's how it looks in ``ofxtools.models.bank.sync``.

 .. code:: python